nakamura-to/joiny/README.md

-Join : Simple Multicast with WebRTC
+JoinJS - Simple Multicast with WebRTC
 ===================================

-Join simplifies WebRTC API and allows you to communicate with multiple peers transparently.
+JoinJS simplifies WebRTC API and allows you to communicate with multiple peers transparently.

 ```js
 // get a WebRTC object